The opening paragraphs of Diane Moczar’s book, The Church Ascending, say this,

 This is, of course, a word picture of ancient Rome, from its origins to its decline.
 But it also bears an eerie resemblance to the history and current state of our own country.
 Other nations – particularly England – have also viewed Roman history as a mirror of their own world.
 Certainly it holds many lessons and warnings for those who would understand the growth and decline of civilizations, the overextension of superpowers, and the role of moral decay in political collapse.”

-This is a striking sketch of ancient Rome, as the author indicates, because it is a depiction of the historical trajectories of our own country, and Western Civilization as a whole.
+As the author indicates this is a striking narration of ancient Rome because it is a depiction of the historical trajectories of our own country, and Western Civilization as a whole.

 In addition to the Moczar reference, consider this illustrative description of the pagan environment St. Paul found himself doing his missionary work,